(Check out our complete collection of 70 Works of Recycled Art and Design.)

 After the overwhelming praise for our previous post on cargo container homes and offices we simply couldn’t resist doing a follow-up with even more amazing shipping container architectural designs from around the world.
-From self-transforming shipping container rooms to towering retail spaces and emergency housing here are ten additional examples of amazing recycled designs (including information on a company you can hire to create your own modified shipping container places).
+From self-transforming shipping container rooms to towering retail and loft spaces and emergency housing, here are ten additional examples of amazing recycled designs (including information on a company you can hire to create your own modified shipping container places).

 Above is an amazing shipping container living space that transforms on demand into a modular work of recycled architecture.
 This living area is made from one large shipping container that is modified to open up with the push of a button to form a usable living area.
 This space has everything you need: bathroom, small kitchen/bar area, and a couch to relax on.
 All it needs is some sweet transforming furniture.